yingw787/tinydevcrm-comingsoon/content/_index.md

 I think of TinyDevCRM less as a traditional customer relationship management tool, and more as a generic data and integrations management platform.

+If TinyDevCRM had a mission, it might be *helping you find happiness in your data*.

 __________

 TinyDevCRM composes five workflows: